 - Flexibility to react faster for market access.

-- The capacity to adapt, incorporating new use cases for data exchange that deliver value and support resilience of AgriFood value chain participants
+- The capacity to adapt and incorporate new use cases for data exchange that deliver value and support resilience of AgriFood value chain participants.

 Biosecurity and contamination information for wine grapes moving across border from NSW and Victoria into South Australia.

 Voluntary benchmarking for comparisons and decisions for grains producers in Western Australia.

 Compliance and traceability for rock lobster quota in Western Australia.

 Demonstration Day and Design Workshops

 On the 29th of March 2022, an AAFDX Demo Day was held, where over the course of the day industry, government and technology partners shared their perspectives on the value and future potential of a data exchange for Australia’s agrifood sector.